[BN] Chronicles: Is it kummelweck or kimmelweck?

 A 1919 Buffalo Commercial story talks about parties where they “eat the festive kummelwecks filled with ham and cheese,” but no beef is mentioned.
 In fact, in the earliest days of the roll’s popularity, the most popular “meat” in a weck sandwich might not have been meat at all.

 Years later, Karl Gerbracht remembered growing up on Jefferson between Genesee and Clinton in the heart of one of Buffalo’s great German districts around 1900.
-He and his friends would save up until they had two cents apiece, so they could head to one of the many neighborhood German bakeries.
+He and his friends would save up until they had 2 cents apiece so they could head to one of the many neighborhood German bakeries.

 “You went in the evening because that was when the baking was done, and the kummelweck you bought with one of the pennies came hot from the oven,” Gerbracht recalled in 1944.
 “Your other penny went to the grocery store that kept open in the evening.
 There you bought a dill pickle, and then you had the makings of a weck-dill sandwich.”